vilksons/triops/Compat/README.md

 ## How does it work?

-By running the command to check important Operating System folders, such as Darwin (macOS), GNU/Linux or Android, and Windows.
+By running the command to check important Operating System folders, such as GNU/Linux or Android, and Windows.

 ## What does not work?